ACCESS-NRI/mkdocs_include_stubs_plugin/README.md

 ## About
 Mkdocs plugin to include configuration _stubs_ within the build of a website for multiple branches within an ACCESS-NRI config repo.
-A configuration _stub_ consists of a single file in one of the [supported file formats](#supported_file_formats).
+A configuration _stub_ consists of a file in either of the [supported file formats](#supported_file_formats).

-This plugin adds files to the website structure using the `on_files` mkdocs hook.
+This plugin adds _stub_ files to the website structure using the `on_files` mkdocs hook.
-Make sure you include this plugin in the `mkdocs.yml` file before any other plugin that uses included files (for example the `macros` plugin), if you want the files included by this plugin to be processed by the other plugins.
+Make sure you include this plugin in the `mkdocs.yml` file before any other plugin that uses included files (for example the `macros` plugin), if you want the files included by this plugin to be processed by those other plugins.

 ### Supported file formats
     - MarkDown (`.md`)